 When determining the appropriate sentence, judges often rely on a pre-sentence investigation report (PSI or PSIR) prepared by the probation department.
 This report presents the judge with details regarding the defendant’s personal history, the type of offense committed, and their conduct.
 The judge takes this report into account when deciding whether to impose imprisonment or probation.
 In the event that the judge issues a prison sentence, it is possible for the defendant to be promptly placed under arrest following the conclusion of the sentencing hearing, potentially accompanied by the use of handcuffs by a courtroom officer.

 It’s important to note that the specific procedures may vary depending on the circumstances of the case, the judge’s discretion, and any applicable laws or regulations.
 Therefore, it’s recommended to consult with an experienced Suffolk County criminal defense attorney regarding the sentencing process in New York.
-Contact the Law Offices of Jason Bassett for a consultation.
+Contact the Law Offices of Jason Bassett, P.C. for a consultation.
 Our team can provide you with updated and accurate information regarding your case and provide quality legal representation.

 Are There Any Alternative Sentencing Programs For First Time Offenders In State Or Federal Court?